apache/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

     LoadStatement  ::= "load" "dataset" QualifiedName "using" AdapterName Configuration ( "pre-sorted" )?

 The load statement is used to initially populate a dataset via bulk loading of data from an external file.
-An appropriate adaptor must be selected to handle the nature of the desired external data.
+An appropriate adapter must be selected to handle the nature of the desired external data.
-The load statement accepts the same adaptors and the same parameters as external datasets.
+The load statement accepts the same adapters and the same parameters as external datasets.
-(See the [guide to external data](externaldata.html) for more information on the available adaptors.)
+(See the [guide to external data](externaldata.html) for more information on the available adapters.)

 The following example shows how to bulk load the FacebookUsers dataset from an external file containing data that has been prepared in ADM format.